Charcoal has been used for medical reasons, but what is activated charcoal and how does it whiten teeth?

 Dangers of using charcoal

-Although charcoal in powder or paste form is completely inert and safe if you swallow it, dentists do say that it can be dangerous if used too abrasively.
-The risk of using charcoal with too much pressure is that it can lead to erosion of the enamel on the outside of the teeth.
+Although charcoal in powder or paste form is completely inert and safe if you swallow it.
+Dentists do say that it can be dangerous if used too abrasively.
+Using charcoal with too much pressure can lead to erosion of the enamel on the outside of the teeth.
 Enamel helps to protect the more delicate and biologically important interior of the teeth.

 Better teeth whitening techniques